 Patterson sailed from Ulithi the morning of 21 March, enroute with a support unit of seven escort aircraft carriers that gave direct cover to troops storming ashore at Okinawa 1 April.
 She shot down an enemy suicide plane that attacked escort carrier Lunga Point 2 April and continued to guard the escort carriers as they pounded enemy troop concentrations and installations through 29 April.
 When her sonar gear became inoperative 29 April, she set course for repairs at Apra Harbor, Guam.
 She put to sea from Apra Harbor 4 June, escorting battleship New Mexico as far as Leyte in the Philippines, There she joined a troop and supply reinforcement convoy bound to Kerama Retto.
 By 12 June she had rejoined the escort carriers giving direct support to troops until the bitter contest for Okinawa was won.

 Patterson returned to Leyte for repairs then headed for Saipan, Mariana Islands.
 This was her base for escort-patrol missions reaching to Okinawa, Guam, and towards the Marshalls until the close of hostilities with Japan.
 On 16 August she departed Saipan as escort for battleship New Jersey bound to Manila, thence to Buckner Bay, Okinawa.
 She departed Buckner Bay 8 September, touching Saipan, Eniwetok, and Pearl Harbor, enroute to San Diego, Calif., arriving 26 September.
 The following day she got underway to transit the Panama Canal for the eastern seaboard.
 She arrived in the New York Naval Shipyard 11 October and decommissioned there 8 November 1945.
-She remained in reserve until her name was struck from the Naval Vessel Register 25 February 1947.
-She was sold for scrapping 18 August 1947 to the Northern Metals Co., Philadelphia, Pa.
+She remained in reserve until her name was stricken from the Naval Vessel Register on 25 February 1947.
+She was sold for scrapping on 18 August 1947 to the Northern Metals Co., Philadelphia, Pa.

 Patterson received 13 battle stars for World War II service.